smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Table Validation/readme.md

 3)  `Table Validation Part 2.sql`
 A script that creates a dynamic SQL statement and executes.

-To execute a quick demo, execute the above scripts in order.
+To execute the demo, execute the above scripts in order.

-:exclamation:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For this installation, we will run the `Table Validation Part 1.sql` and `Table Validation Part 2.sql` on the sample data set.
+:exclamation:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For this installation, we will run the `Table Validation Part 1.sql` and `Table Validation Part 2.sql` on the sample data set created in `Table Validation Demo Tables.sql`
 :exclamation:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The tables must have the exact same columns for this script to work.

 ---------------------------------------------------